Nike Pulls All Kobe Bryant Merchandise From Their Online Store

 In a report by The Inquisitr, Kobe signed a $40 million contract with Nike, and that through his deal, he earned roughly $8 million annually.

-On January 26, early morning, Kobe, his daughter Gianna and seven others were flying from John Wayne Airport to Thousand Oaks for Mamba Sports Academy.
-It was reported that they were heading to a basketball game where her daughter was supposed to play.
-The seven others who died in the tragic accident included pilot Ara Zobayan, basketball coach Christina Mauser, Sarah Chester and her daughter Payton, Orange Coast College baseball coach John Altobelli, his wife and daughter Alyssa Altobelli.
+On January 26, in the early morning hours, Kobe, his daughter Gianna, and seven others were flying from John Wayne Airport to Thousand Oaks to the Mamba Sports Academy.
+It was reported that they were heading to a basketball game where Kobe’s daughter was supposed to play.
+The seven others who died in the tragic accident include pilot Ara Zobayan, basketball coach Christina Mauser, Sarah Chester and her daughter Payton, Orange Coast College baseball coach John Altobelli, his wife Keri, and daughter Alyssa Altobelli.